1

 Naked Fish Tacos

 This is one of my husband's all-time favorite meals.
-I've even converted some friends to fish after eating this.
-I serve it with fresh melon when it's in season to balance the subtle heat of the cabbage mixture. —Elizabeth Bramkamp, Gig Harbor, Washington
+I've even converted some friends to fish after they've eaten this.
+I serve the dish with fresh melon when it's in season to balance the subtle heat of the cabbage mixture. —Elizabeth Bramkamp, Gig Harbor, Washington

 Scallops with Snow Peas